PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 ![The user can now update the chart clicking on it](./images/figure-5.png)

-_Figure 5 – The user can now update the chart clicking on it.
-Code: [`StepByStep/4-update`](../StepByStep/4-update)._
+_Figure 5 – The user can now update the chart by clicking on it.
+Code: [`StepByStep/4-update`](../StepByStep/4-update)_

 This step involved many changes, so make sure you understand each function and how they interact.
 If necessary, refer to the complete code in the [`StepByStep/4-update`](../StepByStep/4-update) folder.

 Although the transitions are smooth, they still behave strangely.
-Entering bars appear out of nowhere and exiting bars that are not in the last position vanish in the middle of the chart.
-Exiting bars also don’t shrink and value labels don’t change during the transitions.
+Entering bars appear out of nowhere, and exiting bars that are not in the last position vanish in the middle of the chart.
+Exiting bars also don’t shrink, and value labels don’t change during the transitions.
 We will address all these issues and refine the transitions in the next step.

 ## Step 5: Directing the updates